adityaadhikari15/react-boiler-plate/README.md

 # React boiler plate for large scalable projects.

-If you have more basic conpcepts which can help our fellow react developers or a great idea for this boiler plate please feel free to create a pull request.
+If you have more basic concepts which can help our fellow react developers or a great idea for this boiler plate please feel free to create a pull request.
 I am open for every contribution.
 I will learn from you and I hope this boiler plate will also help you in developing large scalable projects.

 ### What is included in this boiler plate?